ricardobcl/Dotted-Version-Vectors/README.md

 `prune`, which takes the current dvvset and the *maximum number of entries (MAX)* we want.
 If the dvvset exceeds MAX, we throw away the oldest entry that has no values (if it exists).
-We can know the oldest entry because we keep a *timestamp (TS)* for each one.
-This TS is updated in 3 situations:
+We can know the oldest entry because we keep a *logical time (LT)* for each one.
+This LT is updated in 3 situations:

-* The node serving a PUT executes `update`, passing it the current system TS, which is then associated to the entry of that node's ID;
+* The node serving a PUT executes `update`, we calculate the maximum LT for all entries, add 1 and associate it to the entry of that node's ID;
-* A node receives a replicated PUT to store, so it syncs it with the local object and calls the function `update_ts` with its node ID, before saving;
+* A node receives a replicated PUT to store, so it syncs it with the local object and calls the function `update_time` with its node ID, before saving; it updates the entry with that node ID with the maximum LT of the dvvset;
 * A node receives a PUT to synchronize locally (e.g anti-entropy).
-If the local object is obsolete, use the `update_ts` as before and save locally.
-Thus, we only update the TS if we were already going to save a new version of that object.
+If the remote object is not obsolete, use the `update_time` as before and save locally.
+Thus, we only update the LT if we were already going to save a new version of that object.

-The `update_ts` takes the newest TS in the dvvset and copies it to that entry with the ID that was passed.
-This makes the nodes IDs that were retired (e.g. the node crashed) would never be updated again, to never update their TS.
-On the other hand, every node that serves PUTs and also saves new versions for that object, will have an increasing TS.
-Thus, we can safely assume that retired IDs would be first ones to be removed, and by using a reasonable MAX (at least equal to replication factor) we would only remove information from old nodes.
+The `update_time` copies the maximum LT in the dvvset to the entry with the ID that was passed.
+Thus, the nodes IDs that were retired (e.g. a node crashed) would never update their LT again.
+On the other hand, every node that serves PUTs and also saves new versions for that object, will have an increasing LT.

+Thus, we can safely assume that retired IDs would be first ones to be removed, and by using a reasonable MAX (at least equal to replication factor (N) + 1) we would only remove information from old nodes.
+Using `MAX = N + 1` means that we only prune an entry when a second node crashes, and by that time, the entry with the node ID that crashed first would have the lowest LT, thus safely pruned.

-To enable this pruning, we only have to call `update` with the current system TS, call `prune` with MAX (a safe value would be replication factor + 1) and when we are locally updating a value (replicated PUT, or synchronizing with a newer object), call `update_ts` with the local node ID.
+To enable this pruning, we only have to call `update` with the current system TS, call `prune` with MAX and when we are locally updating a value (replicated PUT, or synchronizing with a newer object), call `update_time` with the local node ID.